Jonayet10/General-Purpose-Dynamic-Storage-Allocator/README.md

 # General-Purpose-Dynamic-Storage-Allocator
 This project involves developing a general-purpose dynamic storage allocator for C programs, effectively creating custom versions of the malloc, realloc, calloc, and free functions.
+These functions are implemented using both implicit and explicit free lists.
+The explicit free lists are managed as linked lists.
+Key features of this allocator include block splitting and consistent coalescing.
+For allocation strategy, it employs the first-fit method, and for deallocation, it uses a Last In, First Out (LIFO) approach.